-Minna is an expression that arouses interest for anime viewers or those who live in Japanese daily life.
+Minna is an expression that arouses interest to anime viewers or who live in Japanese daily life.
 Maybe you even know the meaning, but do you really know everything?
-In this article we are going to examine the word minna [皆].
+In this article, we will examine the word mine [皆].

 What does Minna mean in Japanese?

-Is it something explosive?
-Slang to refer to girls and girls?
-None of that, that word refers to everyone ...
-That's right, minna [皆んな] literally means people, everyone who is listening, everyone and the like.
+Will it be explosive?
+A slang term for girls and girls?
+Not at all, this word refers to everyone… That's right, minna [皆んな] literally means people, everyone listening, everyone and the like.

-Usually the formal version is used minasan [皆さん] or the most polished version for formal speeches minasama [皆様].
-Both expressions can be found only in hiragana, mixing hiragana with kanji or just kanji.
+The formal version is usually used Minasan [皆さん] or the more polite version for formal speeches minasama [皆様].
+Both expressions can be found only in hiragana, mixing hiragana with kanji or just the kanji.

-Another informal way of referring to everyone is by using miruna [みるな].
-The ideogram can also be used as an affix that means all or each one, usually the words composed with ideogram [皆] have the reading kai.
+Another informal way of referring to everyone is using miruna [みるな].
+The ideogram can also be used as an affix meaning all or each, usually compound words with ideogram [皆] have the reading kai.

 What is the difference between Minna and Mina?

-The word can be written only with an ideogram [皆] or using an irregular okurigana [皆んな].
-Originally in history the correct term is mine [みな], but with the passing of the year, the custom of lengthening the expression was taken, thus generating minna.
+The word can be written with just the character [皆] or using an irregular okurigana [皆んな].
+Originally in history the correct term is mine [みな], but with the passing of the year, the custom of lengthening the expression, thus generating the mine.

-That is, we usually use mine for more formal occasions and minna for informal occasions.
-Although the word alone has an elongation with [ん] turning minna, don't try to say something like minnasan or minnasama because it doesn't exist.
+That is, we usually use mine for more formal occasions and mine for informal occasions.
+Although the word alone has a lengthening with [ん] becoming mine, don't try to say something like minnasan or minnasama because it doesn't exist.

-Why do the Japanese speak a lot of minna?
+Why do Japanese people speak minna a lot?

-Do you know why that word is so heard in anime?
-The reason for this is because the Japanese are highly group-oriented people and unconsciously value the group's harmony over individual freedom, so many minna.
+Do you know why this word is heard so much in anime?
+The reason for this is that the Japanese are highly group-oriented people and unconsciously value the group harmony about individual freedom, so many mine.

 This expression can be used for a small or large group of people, a circle of friends or even in the absence of people to refer to a group of friends.
 This word is very important in Japanese culture.

-Minna can also be said willingly, with expression to cause emotion to the listener.
-The Japanese always try to follow what minna is saying to get along with a group.
-It's not just an all, it's like an “Hey you!
-Attention!“.
+Minna can also be said with ease, with expression to cause emotion in the listener.
+The Japanese always try to follow what mine is saying to get along with a group.
+It's not just an all, it's like a "Hey you!
+Heads up!“.

 Phrases and expressions about everyone in Japanese

-Ono の葉はみんな落ちてしまった Konoha wa min'na ochite shimatta All leaves have fallen
+木の葉はみんな落ちてしまった Konoha wa min'na ochite shimatta All the leaves have fallen

-Ash 信号皆で渡れば怖くない Akashingō watareba mine kowakunai u am not afraid if everyone crosses the red light
+赤信号皆で渡れば怖くない Akashingō watareba mine kowakunai u have no fear if everyone crosses the red light

 みんなの党 minnanotou Everyone's party

-To end the article, I will leave some related words to increase your vocabulary and understanding:
+To finish the article, I will leave some related words to increase your vocabulary and understanding:

-- Zenin [全員] - All members; all hands; everyone; all tribulation;
+- zenin [全員] – All members; all hands; everyone; every tribulation;

 - Minagoroshi [皆殺し] – Massacre; annihilation; mass murder;